bhouston/threeify/docs/WebWorker.md

 - Queue of tasks (name + data + promise callbacks)
 - An array of waiting workers and an array of pending workers.

+One type of web worker for all background tasks.
+Then I do not overload background CPUs.

+Question:
+- How do I listen to messages posted back to the main thread?